BrickHack11/Medical-Report-Analyzer/README.md

 # Medi-Genie

+Medi-Genie is an innovative AI-powered tool designed to simplify and make medical reports more accessible to everyone, regardless of their medical knowledge.
+Many medical reports are filled with complex terminology that can be hard for non-medical users to understand.
+This project aims to bridge that gap, offering a user-friendly platform that transforms intricate medical jargon into easily digestible, actionable insights.

 ## Inspiration
 Medical reports are often filled with complex medical jargon, making it difficult for non-medical users to understand their health status.
 Inspired by the need to make healthcare more accessible and transparent, we built an AI-powered tool that simplifies medical reports, making them easy to read and interpret.